JAlthea/Map-sorting-method/README.md

 # Map sorting method by vector
 Simply, you can use vector(list) for sorting map. </br>
-This method is useful to custom-data-type such as class and struct which need value-sort, duplicate key, </br>
+This method is useful to custom-data-type such as class and struct which need value-sort, duplicate key </br>
 as well as simple key-sort including basic sorting of map such as less(descending order) and greater(ascending order).

 # Purpose